 On Air Now

-You're on TikTok, you're wondering just WTH is going on in this strange virtual land, and just when you think you've got it all figured out, someone comments 'FYP' on a video and you're back to square one.
+You're on TikTok wondering just WTH is going on in this strange virtual land, and just when you think you've got it all figured out, someone comments 'FYP' on a video and you're back to square one.

 FYP is an acronym, standing for 'For Your Page' which refers to the page a person is shown that TikTok fills with videos you think you'll enjoy most from what you've watched and interacted most with in the past.

-FYP is the curation algorithm that TikTok uses to surface content to your landing page you are more likely to be interested in watching and engaging with.
+'FYP' is thought to be part of a curation algorithm that TikTok uses to surface content to your landing page, the 'explore' page of TikTok and videos you are more likely to be interested in watching and engaging with.

-This also means for people creating content they have a chance of it being shown to more people, helping videos and the users behind them more popular by adding the tag to their content.
+This also means for people creating content, they have a chance for their stuff to be shown to more people which helps videos and the users behind them become more popular, hence why so many people add the tag to their content.